fedi-e2ee/public-key-directory-specification/Specification.md

 The salt probability space (2^{48}) is large enough to not give an attacker any significant advantage with precomputation, while still allowing multiple plaintexts to generate the same salt (birthday bound = 2^{24} attributes).

+We additionally include the Merkle root of a recent accepted Protocol Message when calculating this commitment.
+Which root is selected **MUST** be stored alongside the ciphertext.
+By "recent", we strictly mean the following:

+1. Implementations **SHOULD** use the Merkle root of the most recent Protocol Message, if possible.
+2. If there are N accepted messages in the ledger, the selected Merkle root **MUST** be no more than log_2(N)^2 messages old (rounded up to the nearest whole number).

+For example: When attempting to insert the 1,000,001th record, this means there are currently 1,000,000 accepted Protocol Messages stored in the Public Key Database.
+The 1,000,000th record is preferred (by rule 1 above).

+However, any message after 999,602 would be considered acceptable.
+Arithmetically, log_2(1,000,000)^2 squared is 397.26.
+We round up to a tolerance window of 398.
+1,000,000 minus 398 is 999,602.
+So any record's Merkle root in that range is acceptable to use.

+For the first message in a PKD, the Merkle root can be set to a sequence of 32 `0x00` bytes.

 #### Message Attribute Plaintext Commitment Algorithm

 **Inputs**:

 1. Attribute name (e.g. `actor` from `message`), denoted `a`
 2. Plaintext (string, plaintext), denoted `p`
+3. The Merkle root of a recent accepted Protocol Message, `m`.

 **Output**: